charliemitchell/nimble/README.md

 # NIMBLE
-##### Currently this project is under heavy development.
-There are some major fixes coming soon.
+##### Currently this project is under heavy development...
+Expect there to be a bit of version-itus until v1.0.0
 More Docs Coming Soon.

 ## Prerequisites